 The Kicker 41DSC44 also has a thin mounting profile, ideal for tight window mechanism clearances.
 We found that installation of these 4 inch speakers was simple and mounting hardware also comes included in the box.

 They come at a very affordable price and would be a reasonable investment for first-time audio upgrades.
-However, you will need to purchase lithium-ion batteries for this set of speakers.

 Those dissatisfied with the factory-issued speakers in their car will want to consider the JBL GTO429 Premium 4-inch Co-Axial Speakers.

 They feature Plus One cones that are carbon-injected.
 These cones are more significant than those in other 4 inch speakers, providing booming bass while also having nice highs from the tweeter.
 Furthermore, the GTO429 are low-impedance, which should increase the number of vehicles in which these speakers will work.
 The speaker magnets have a vented design that keeps things cool and reliable with better overall power handling.

 Speaking of power, they can handle anywhere from 25 watts to a peak power of 105 watts with average desired power coming in at 35 watts RMS.
 Sensitivity is also high at 92 dB.
 We were impressed with the sound quality even though the speakers were a little on the heavy side.

 Installation should be fairly straightforward.
 Additionally, JBL offers various equipment that should pair well with the GTO429 such as ¾” tweeters and component speakers.

 You should check with your installer to make sure they fit your vehicle.

 - Carbon-injected Plus One cones move more air, creating deeper bass tones